 Every child at Old York Road Temple-Beth Am receives a Jewish education according to his/her ability.
 This is the case for the b. mitzvah as well.
 All students begin their formal training with a b. mitzvah teacher about 11-12 months before the actual service.
 These are individual lessons for preparation of chanting the Torah and Haftarah as well as for review of the prayers.

 Our clergy and leadership work with every family to adapt the b. mitzvah service to special circumstances and necessary accommodations.
 We want students to feel as though they push themselves in this process; we want them to feel that they have achieved something; but we do not want them to feel that the experience of reaching Jewish meaning in this life cycle moment is beyond their grasp.
-Through close coordination with the Rabbis, Cantor, teachers and parents, the Shabbat morning service is tailored to enable each child to successfully participate in becoming a Bar/Bat Mitzvah.
+Through close coordination with the Rabbis, Cantor, teachers and parents, the Shabbat morning service is tailored to enable each child to successfully participate in becoming a b. mitzvah.